vishwajayakumar/4Bit_Adder_nclaunch_sim/README.md

 ![image](https://github.com/user-attachments/assets/781b297a-11e9-4140-89c5-ee3b0d15bbd4)

-Fig 6: Selection of Don’t include any libraries
+Fig 5: Selection of Don’t include any libraries

 	A ‘NCLaunch window’ appears as shown in figure below 	Left side you can see the HDL files.
 Right side of the window has worklib and snapshots directories listed.
 	Worklib is the directory where all the compiled codes are stored while Snapshot will have output of elaboration which in turn goes for simulation .
 	To perform the function simulation, the following three steps are involved Compilation, Elaboration and Simulation.

+Fig 6: Nclaunch Window

 ## Step 1: Compilation:– Process to check the correct Verilog language syntax and usage
 	Inputs: Supplied are Verilog design and test bench codes